xzel23/utility/README.md

 - JDK 21 or later, version 17 of the library requires JDK 17 or later (except for for JavaFX related modules that already require at least Java 21).
 - Version 17 that still supports Java 17 will receive important bugfix updates until the next LTS release (Java 25) is released.
-- To build the library, JDK 21+ **with a properly configured JavaFX installation** is needed.
-The StreamGathererUtil class is compiled using a Java 24 toolchain. **Building on Windows ARM is not supported** due to the incomplete Gradle support for that platform (details: https://github.com/gradle/gradle/issues/21703).
+- The project uses Gradle toolchains to automatically download the required JDKs.

-The requirement to have JavaFX installed and configured correctly on the system is because both the Gradle JavaFX plugin and the Foojay toolchain resolver plugin do not yet fully support Windows on ARM.
+- JavaFX dependencies are managed by the JavaFX plugin.

-The easiest way to build is to use either Azul Zulu JDK FX or BellSoft Liberica Full JDK distributions (the minimum version for both is 21).
+- Building on Windows ARM is not supported because of missing support in Gradle and the toolchain resolver and JavaFX plugins.

 ## Using the library